Virtual Reality: a modern technology

 There should be clarity in creating the aim for the functional testing of the VR apps.
 The testing must ensure the input and output parameters are fulfilled.
 Some of the most common objectives are:

-- Manual Testing: To ensure human interaction and evaluate how well the user is adapting, utilizing, and immersing in the VR app.
+Manual Testing: To ensure human interaction and evaluate how well the user adapts, utilises, and immerses in the VR app.

 2. VR Testing Methods

 Virtuality reality apps are based on Reality.
 So, it relies on human perception.
 It means – detecting bugs, glitches, and issues with the app; the “reality” aspect is subjective to that individual.
 It also means that testing results will vary from person to person.
 The best way is to test the application's behaviour through testing tools.